 “If you can eat anything you want, why do you think you have to settle for the low fat, low calorie or low sugar stuff?
 If you want the Otis Spunkmeyer muffins, eat the dam muffins, eat a hundred of them if you want.
 You REALLY are allowed to eat ANYTHING you want.
 It’s okay”

 I go back and pick up the muffins, thinking they will be good with a cold glass of milk when I get home, if I am still in the mood.

 Those muffins stayed on my counter for three days before I even opened the pack.
+And not because I forced myself to stay away from them, but because I allowed myself to eat them whenever I wanted.
+This permission took the urgency to eat them away, and I didn’t open them until I felt like it.
 I ate two in the next week and had to throw the last one away.

 In my experience, if I had continued on the path of trying to find something to replace the muffins and trying to fight the urge to eat all the other sweets I saw, I would have bought a couple boxes of the bakery muffins and gobbled them down on the way home -all the while berating myself and telling myself how terrible of a person I was.

 In the beginning of my journey, any thought of restriction or limitation was fuel for a craving.
 Once I decided to take off the restriction, It took several days to realize that I did not have to actively try to limit my portions, and I did not have to find alternative foods for things I wanted.
 Of course, it took me several years of therapy, reading and striving to be a better person to even get to the point where I could say, “I can eat whatever I want.”

 But, after practicing this for over a year, my thought now is, “Why would I NOT eat exactly what I want?”